-- be able to work, where appropriate, in partnership with service users, their 9.1 relatives and carers, other professionals, support staff and others - understand the need to build and sustain professional relationships as both 9.2 an independent practitioner and collaboratively as a member of a team - be able to contribute effectively to work undertaken as part of a multi-9.3 disciplinary team
+- be able to work, where appropriate, in partnership with service users, their relatives and carers, other professionals, support staff and others - 9.2 understand the need to build and sustain professional relationships as both an independent practitioner and collaboratively as a member of a team - 9.3 be able to contribute effectively to work undertaken as part of a multidisciplinary team - 9.4 understand the qualities, behaviours and benefits of leadership and be able to apply them in the context of your practice - understand the need to engage service users and carers in planning and evaluating diagnostics, and therapeutic interventions to meet their needs and goals - 9.6 understand the need to agree the goals, priorities and methods of physiotherapy intervention in partnership with the service user

-1 The International English Language Testing System (IELTS) tests competence in the English language.
+&lt;sup>1 The International English Language Testing System (IELTS) tests competence in the English language.
 Applicants who have qualified outside of the UK, whose first language is not English and who are not nationals of a country within the European Economic Area (EEA) or Switzerland, must provide evidence that they have reached the necessary standard.
 Please visit our website for more information.